Authors will do anything to become famous.

-Carlos gazes at the man who’s a foot taller and half a body size wider.
+Carlos gazes at the man who’s a foot taller and half a body size wider than he.
 Sammy gives the red box to his father.

 Mrs. Greco smiles at Carlos and she points at her son.
 “How such a small couple can make him?
 He is a first generation American.
 Uh, very tiny when born.
 We tell everyone we make him in Texas, on our honeymoon.”
 She and her husband bump shoulders and they snicker.
 Sammy smiles softly and he shakes his head.